 Also, they had a history of the same dynamic showing up time after time, so Mike was conditioned to look to Maureen for help, even though he thought less of himself when he couldn't seem to manage on his own.

 With my encouragement, Maureen shared with Mike the idea of their relationship as a system, and how they'd both played a part.
-Together they agreed Mike is responsible for his own life and Maureen is available if he wants to bounce around ideas before he makes his own decisions.
+Together they agreed that Mike was responsible for his own life and Maureen was available if he wanted to bounce around ideas before he made his own decisions.

 Maureen did slip into her old pattern a week later when she sent an email asking him to please call because she didn't know if his not contacting her was good news or bad news.
 This was his response: